The Top 5 Trends in Law Enforcement

 Promoting a New Generation into Leadership Roles

-As a part of this evolution, police leadership styles are also gradually changing, moving from the authoritative style that has largely dominated the field to a more inclusive approach that seeks to enable and empower rather than simply command.
+Police leadership styles are also gradually changing, moving from the authoritative style that has largely dominated the field to a more inclusive approach that seeks to enable and empower rather than simply command.

 Important 21st century police leadership competencies include: analytical and problem-solving skills, the ability to think critically and resolve conflict, an understanding of public safety law, awareness of budget/fiscal issues, and the ability to effectively communicate with a wide array of people, from subordinates to community leaders and the media.